Jonathan-Heaney/opera_sql/readme.md

 Another important caveat to keep in mind is that many smaller opera companies, particularly in the United States, would likely be left out of a dataset such as this.
 It would be very difficult to keep an accurate count of every single operatic performance, especially ones that only have a small audience of dozens.
 At least in the US, a lot of the most innovative programming of newer and lesser-known composers happens at these small grassroots companies, which wouldn't be reflected in this dataset.

+Finally, this dataset of course only has data on operas that have been performed, not that have been written but never performed in this date range.
+Most pieces by famous composers receive at least a performance or two somewhere in the world, but there's a possibility that not all written works are represented here.

 ## Analysis Tools/Methods

 For this project, I used SQL to analyze the data and Tableau for visualization.